poetic/ember-cli-photoswipe/README.md

 ## Contributing

 If you have ideas or feature needs that could be implemented, just submit an issue or pull request.

 ## Installation

+###### Ember-cli >= 0.1.5
+As easy as running `ember install:addon ember-cli-photoswipe`, which will also run the generator.

+###### Ember-cli < 0.1.5
-* `npm install ember-cli-photoswipe --save-dev`
-* `ember g photoswipe`
+For versions under 0.1.5 you need to run `npm install ember-cli-photoswipe --save-dev` and then run `ember g photoswipe` in your project.

 ## Running